RealityHertz/Greenhouse-Project/Documentation/Signoffs/Temperature & Humidity Monitoring - Signoff.md

   1. The sensor shall have 3.5-5.5 V to operate correctly.
   2. Sensor has 0.3 mA when on, and 60 μA when in sleep mode.
   3. Temperature range of 0-50°C (32-122°F) and humidity range of 20-90%.
-  4. Sampling period of greater than or equal to 2 seconds.
+  4. Sampling period of greater than or equal to 2 seconds, so it is set to be 10 seconds to allow for extra time.
   5. Sensor must alert the communications application when temperature is below 60°F and when the relative humdity is below 50%.

 ## **Buildable Schematic:**